followarcane/wow-lfg-discord-bot/README.md

 - Update data every 30 seconds
 - Post messages as embeds
 - Compare with previous data and only post new listings
+- Track the last 5 characters posted to each Discord channel to avoid duplicates

 ## Data From